cliche818/payroll-import-challenge/README.md

    they explained?
 1. Did you separate any concerns in your application?
 Why or why not?
 1. Does your solution use appropriate data types for the problem as described?

+## Jeff Documentation

+#### Installation instructions
+used ruby version 2.7.1 to develop, uses sqlite for relational database
+prerequisites: requires rbenv/rvm for installing ruby and gem install bundler

+1) run bundle install
+2) run migrations:
+  a) rails db:setup
+  b) RAILS_ENV=test rails db:setup
+3) for unit tests: rspec
+4) to run the server: rails s (will be available at localhost:3000 by default)

+#### available routes
+1)

+2) /payroll_report - returns the report of all EmployeeTime from all imported csv files so far

+#### High level design

+##### Helper Libraries
+time_report_csv_importer - responsible for taking csv file path and saving EmployeeTime records plus extra data (pay period start and end date for easier report generation) pay_roll_report_generator - run SQL to generate the payroll report

+##### Models
+EmployeeTime - represents each line in the imported csv + additional information (used for generating payroll report)

+##### Non database models
+EmployeePeriodPayrollReport - represents each line in the generated report (hold data and help with displaying)